FUZZFACED

 FENDER CLASSIC PLAYER SERIES

-In 2006 Fender introduced the Classic Player '50s Stratocaster and the Classic Player '60s Stratocaster: this Mexican series, drawing from Custom shop know how, was inspired by the vintage Stratocasters, to which Fender added a pinch of modernity: larger frets, almost flat fretboard, and a 2-point bridge with vintage style saddles.
+A few months later, Fender unveiled the Classic Player '50s Stratocaster, designed by Master Builder Dennis Galuszka, and the Classic Player '60s Stratocaster, created by Master Builder Greg Fessler.
+These Mexican guitars, drawing on Custom Shop “know-how”, were inspired by vintage Stratocasters, with Fender adding a touch of modernity: larger frets, a nearly flat fretboard, and a 2-point bridge with vintage-style saddles.

 Custom Shop Designed neck that led a lot of confusion